Know the Laws: Minnesota

 No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?

-In addition, MN state law says that a person cannot have or buy a gun if s/he been convicted of:
+In addition, Minnesota state law says that a person cannot have or buy a gun if s/he been convicted of:

 No. Law enforcement officers and other government officials who have been convicted of a domestic violence misdemeanor or felony cannot have or buy guns for any purpose, including their official duties, according to federal law.*